Great Options For Dining In Nassau, Bahamas

 People always seem to be surprised when we head to Bahamas for July.
 It is finally warm in Toronto and we escape south!
 But we have been unpleasantly surprised on too many vacations when we headed to cottage country.
 We have been cooped inside when the weather turned cold, wet or the bugs threatened to carry us off.
 As long as we are gone before hurricane season begins, we can head to Nassau.
 We are guaranteed a hot and sunny vacation without the humid and stinky air that similar temperatures often bring in Toronto.

 Dining At Sunset With A Nassau Sea View

-Dune at The One and Only Ocean Club Resort
+Dune At The Ocean Club

 The resort made popular in the Casino Royal James Bond movie, is a regular stop for us on any visit to Nassau.
 When we made port in Nassau on our 26 day Caribbean cruise, we went in the opposite direction of most of the tourists and headed to the Ocean Club for afternoon tea.